pasqal-io/Pulser/docs/source/review.rst

 Driving two-level transitions
 ******************************

-Each channel is tuned such each of its pulses coherently drives a specific electronic transition between two specific energy levels of an atom.
+Each channel is tuned such that each of its pulses coherently drives a specific electronic transition between two energy levels of an atom.
 For instance, when addressing the ``ground-rydberg`` transition, we have that our targeted levels are the ground state, :math:`|g\rangle`, and the Rydberg state, :math:`|r\rangle`.
 These two states can be thought of as the two levels